Ten tips for preparing for the TOEFL exam

 Depending on the student’s desired program, there is a minimum required score.
 Prospective college students can find out what scores are necessary by checking with the admissions office or the academic department of the school to which they’ve applied.

-Practically speaking, a good score is one that matches with the school’s requirement.
+Practically speaking, a good score is one that matches the school’s requirement.
 Some schools require a score as low as 70, while others might want to see one as high as 110.
 The general provision here is that the score is what the school determines to be the level of English that is necessary in order for an international student to perform well academically at that institution.
 Your overall application will be the most important factor in regards to your admission, but by getting a high score, you prove to the school that you can be a great student there.

 Your TOEFL score is good for two years after the test date, and there is no limit to the number of times you can take the test.
 You can keep taking it until you get the score that you want or need.